grpc/proposal/A29-xds-tls-security.md

 A `CertificateValidationContext` (either the [`validation_context`][validation_context] field or the [`default_validation_context`][default_validation_context] field inside of the [`combined_validation_context`][CVC]) is validated in any CDS/LDS update as follows:
-The field [match_subject_alt_names][] is accepted only on the client side i.e. inside `UpstreamTlsContext` and is processed as described [above][server-authz].
-If any of the other fields (listed below) are present, the update is NACKed because ignoring these fields compromises
+The field [match_subject_alt_names][] is used only on the client side i.e. inside `UpstreamTlsContext` and is processed as described [above][server-authz]; it is ignored on the server side.
+If any of the other fields (listed below) are present, the update is NACKed because ignoring these fields compromises security:
-security:

 * `verify_certificate_spki`
 * `verify_certificate_hash`